python/devguide/committing.rst

 In this scheme, your work will probably consist of many commits (some of them merges).
-If you want to upload a patch for review somewhere, you need a single agregate patch.
+If you want to upload a patch for review somewhere, you need a single aggregate patch.
 This is where having a dedicated named branch ``mywork`` gets handy.

 First ensure that you have pulled *and merged* all changes from the main